waldo121/temperature-dashboard/board-service/README.md

 - 1 x lcd1602 i2c
 - 1 x DS18B20 temperature sensor
     - DATA pin -> GPIO pin 4

+A second temperature sensor is used for 2 reasons:
+- The dht11 sensor is not always reliable.
+Sometimes it fails to provide accurate data.
+- Validating the data obtained.

 ## Raspberry pi configuration